 Over the past two decades geographers have been been moving their studies beyond the shoreline, taking the social, cultural and political questions they ask about landed life, to sea.
 This project is not new and builds on (though oftentimes omits) non-Western perspectives, where the sea has been more central to life, and the imagination.

-Geographers are increasingly asking questions that emerge at sea, a space geophysically different from the grounded terrain of land.
-These interests form the basis of my work – my first book Waterworlds: Human Geographies of the Ocean (with J.Anderson) and my ongoing, collaborative work (with P. Steinberg) on ‘wet ontologies’: engaging with the sea to rethink our modes of ‘doing’ geography.
+Taking a geographical approach to understanding oceans (governance) forms the basis of my work – my first book Waterworlds: Human Geographies of the Ocean (with J.Anderson) and my ongoing, collaborative work (with P. Steinberg) on ‘wet ontologies’: engaging with the sea to rethink modes of ‘doing’ geography.
+This focus is also part of all my collaborations, and especially with the brilliant Marine Governance Group at the HIFMB.

-As well as researching the seas and oceans as central concerns, I am also increasingly interested in other ‘non-landed’ or grounded spaces, and elements, and how we seek to order, govern and challenges modes of management such ‘terrains’ and ‘forces’ (these include electromagnetic waves, outer space Near Earth Objects, and fire).
+As well as researching the seas and oceans as central concerns, I am also increasingly interested in other ‘non-landed’ or grounded spaces, and elements, and how we seek to order andgovern other ‘terrains’ and ‘forces’ (these include electromagnetic waves, outer space Near Earth Objects, and fire).

 Details about some of the projects I work on with an incredible collection of people, are below.